AuDigitalHealth/ci-fhir-r4/pages/_includes/dh-specimen-core-1-intro.md

 This profile identifies the additional constraints, extensions, and value sets that build on and extend [Specimen](http://hl7.org/fhir/R4/specimen.html) that are supported.

-This profile is designed to set a core Specimen for:
+This profile is designed to set a core Specimen standard for:
 * Querying specimens referenced in Observation resources
 * Recording or updating a specimen referenced by an Observation resource